DETAILED ACTION

 Yoshida goes on to teach wherein the second portion (218, Fig 15P) is aligned (shown aligned) with the main gate on the side (207aT) of the first portion (207a) away (shown away) from the main gate.

-Regarding claims 6 and 10, the combination of Chan and Yoshida discloses the device of claim 1 and the method of claim 9.
-Yoshida teaches the side (218T: top of 218 in Fig 15P) of the second portion (218, Fig 15P), the first portion (207a), and the side away (207aT).
+Regarding claims 6, 10, and 21, the combination of Chan and Yoshida discloses the device of claim 1 and the method of claim 9.
+Yoshida teaches a side (218T: top of 218 in Fig 15P) of the second portion (218, Fig 15P), the first portion (207a), and a side away (207aT).

-Chan goes on to teach wherein the body contact region (6, Fig 3A) has a Π-like shape (shown with Π-shape), a horizontal arm (6A: vertical portion of 6 to the right of topographical projection of right edge of 4; please see annotated figure below) of the Π-like shape located in (shown in) the semiconductor layer (3) on (shown on) the side of the second portion away (shown away) from the first portion, and vertical arms (6B; please see annotated figure below) of the Π-like shape coming into contact (shown in contact) with the first portion or not on the side away from the horizontal arm (6A).
+Chan goes on to teach wherein the body contact region (6, Fig 3A) has a Π-like shape (shown with Π-shape), a horizontal arm (6A: vertical portion of 6 to the right of topographical projection of right edge of 4; please see annotated figure below) of the Π-like shape located in (shown in) the semiconductor layer (3) on (shown on) a side of the second portion away (shown away) from the first portion, and vertical arms (6B; please see annotated figure below) of the Π-like shape coming into contact (shown in contact) with the first portion on a side away from the horizontal arm (6A).

 PNG